rrovetto/Orbital-Space-Ontology-Project/index.md

-Welcome to the description page for the [Orbital Space Domain Ontology & Terminology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project), by [Robert Rovetto](https://scholar.google.com/citations?user=jTkGEiMAAAAJ&hl=en&oi=sra) (rrovetto[at]terpalum.umd.edu).
-I want to help build ontologies for space organizations and academia projects.
-I want my ontologies to be used and developed.
+Welcome to the description page for the [Orbital Space Domain Ontology & Terminology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project), a knowledge modeling effort by [Robert J. Rovetto](https://scholar.google.com/citations?user=jTkGEiMAAAAJ&hl=en&oi=sra) (rrovetto[at]terpalum.umd.edu).
+I want the resulting ontologies to be used by the community.
+I also want to help build ontologies for space organizations and academia projects.
 <br>
-<center><strong>- I need an opportunity (sponsorship, employment, or studentship) to continue development -</strong></center>
-<center>I want this to be a PhD, but I need to find professors interested in it, as well as mentors.</center>
+### Status
+* Need... a funded opportunity or stable environment to continue development: sponsors, partners, employment, or a studentship
+* Professors interested in me as a student should send a message (so this can be a PhD).
-<center>Open to partners & collaborative development.
-Interested persons or organizations should contact me.</center>
+* Open to partners & collaborative development.
+Interested persons or organizations should contact me.

+### How you can help
-In the meantime, please [Donate Here](https://tinyurl.com/y9qegjsh){:target="_blank" rel="noopener"} or [Become A Patron Here](https://www.patreon.com/user?u=6298778){:target="_blank" rel="noopener"}  so development can continue.
+Please [Donate Here](https://tinyurl.com/y9qegjsh){:target="_blank" rel="noopener"} or [Become A Patron Here](https://www.patreon.com/user?u=6298778){:target="_blank" rel="noopener"}  so development can continue.
 (This has been independently pursued in author's own time, based on publications below)

 | Project Detail | Description |
 | -------------|:-------------|